woutslabbinck/VersionAwareLDESinLDP/README.md

 #### Non-materialized Resource
 For this, some options have to be passed as an object

-There are three parameters in the options object, currently all required: date, materialized and boolean.
+There are three parameters in the options object: date, materialized and derived.
 The **default** is given below (which means without passing an options object, this will be used).
 ```javascript
 const options = {